simomorphine/humble_systems_theorey_cost_geometry_under_investigation/docs/probabilistic_decision_tree.md

 # The Decision Tree Theory of Exploration: A Unified Framework for Learning Under Uncertainty

 **Abstract.** We present a unified decision-theoretic framework for understanding exploration in reinforcement learning through the lens of probabilistic decision trees.
-By explicitly modeling the joint distribution over actions, rewards, and information gain, we derive fundamental results connecting classical exploration strategies (ε-greedy, Thompson sampling, UCB) to Bayesian decision theory and information theory.
+By explicitly modeling the joint distribution over actions, rewards, and information gain, we derive fundamental results connecting classical exploration strategies ($\varepsilon$-greedy, Thompson sampling, UCB) to Bayesian decision theory and information theory.
 We show that exploration emerges naturally from the interplay between immediate reward maximization and long-term information acquisition, formalized through Bayes-Adaptive Markov Decision Processes.
 Our framework reveals exploration not as a heuristic add-on to exploitation, but as a rational consequence of operating under uncertainty with future-directed value.

 ---